-Broccoli, Broccoli Rabe, Broccolini: They’ve all got nearly the same name and yet are totally different plants.
-(Can we file a complaint with whoever is in charge of naming vegetables?)
+Broccoli.
+Broccoli rabe.
+Broccolini.
+They’ve all got nearly the same name, yet they’re totally different plants.
+(Can we file a complaint with the person in charge of naming vegetables?)

-And while all of them are stellar additions to a healthy diet, there are differences you should know about—especially in terms of the best ways to use each of them in the kitchen.
+While all of them are stellar additions to a healthy diet, they have differences you should know about—especially regarding the best ways to use each in the kitchen.

 Brush up on your broccoli-world facts, below, and find out which of the group is our fave.

 Broccoli Basics: Broccoli vs. Broccoli Rabe vs. Broccolini

 The most familiar of the group, broccoli is a cruciferous vegetable closely related to cabbage and cauliflower.
 Most people only cook with the florets, although the stalks are definitely edible.
 Broccoli’s intense, crunchy texture might contribute to its less-than-stellar reputation, whose critics even debated its merits from the White House.
 (For the record: Bush I and II, anti-broccoli; Obama, pro-broccoli.)
 Whatever your politics, there’s no denying that the veggie shines in the nutrition department.
 High in fiber, packed with potassium and vitamin C, these so-called “tiny trees” also contain more protein than most other vegetables.